ykwang1/thermo_winter22/README.md

-# Statistical Mechanics and Thermodynamics with our man Eric
+# Stat mech and Thermo with our man Eric
 Repo for shared code for the thermo problem sets